Amazon's Best Holiday Gifts Under $50

-Amazon's Best Holiday Gifts Under $50 -- Crocs, JBL, Echo, Fire HD tablets and More
+Amazon's Best Holiday Gifts Under $50 -- Fire TV Stick, Crocs, JBL and More

-For those of you on the hunt for holiday gifts that are thoughtful and budget-friendly, Amazon has what you're looking for this holiday season.
+For those of you in search of holiday gifts that are thoughtful and budget-friendly, Amazon has what you're looking for this holiday season.
 Amazon's 2021 holiday gift guide is out and it has awesome gift ideas under $50.
 The gift guide arrived a bit early this year, but with supply chain issues causing shipping delays, it should help you get holiday gifts to your loved ones on time.

 Amazon is filled with great gift ideas with products ranging in electronics, kitchen tools, home accessories and fashion items.
 Since the list is extensive, ET has scoured the offerings and narrowed it down to the best of the best.
 Some highlights of our selects include the JBL Bluetooth Waterproof Speaker, Corkcicle Insulated Coffee Mug, Homesick Scented Candle and more!
 Plus, many of the items are on sale as part of Amazon's Holiday Sale.